-From March 13, 2017 through March 31, 2017, our Amphastar facility in Rancho Cucamonga, California was subject to a preapproval inspection by the FDA.
-The inspection included a review of our corrective actions taken from the previous cGMP inspection in July 2014 as well as review of data to support our pending applications.
-The inspections resulted in multiple observations on Form 483.
-We fully responded to those observations on April 22, 2017.
-We believe that our responses to the observations will satisfy the requirements of the FDA and that no significant further actions will be necessary.
+From July 18 through July 21, 2022, our Amphastar facility in Rancho Cucamonga, California was subject to a remote pre-approval inspection by the FDA.
+The inspection included a review of the analytical clinical trial sample testing data to support one of our pending applications.
+The inspection resulted in no Form 483 findings.
+No further actions will be necessary.